 A chip in your windshield that is smaller than a quarter may not seem very threatening.
 Yet, as the saying goes, a chain is only as strong as its weakest link; and a windshield is only as strong as its weakest point.

-A chip or crack—however minor—should be repaired immediately because this damage leads to a greater risk of accidents in the future, and more money spent on replacement parts.
+A chip or crack—up to the length of a dollar bill, depending on the nature of the crack—should be repaired immediately because this damage leads to a greater risk of accidents in the future, and more money spent on replacement parts.

 The glass of your windshield also expands and flexes with changes in temperature, just like any other material.
 If your windshield has a crack, the longer it is unrepaired, the more your windshield will adjust itself, stretching the crack and causing it to grow.
 The area where the chip on your windshield is now the weak point and more prone to further splintering cracks and shatters.